AppDaemon/appdaemon/API.md

 class = NewApp
 ```

-When appdaemon sees the following configuration it will expect to find a class called `NewApp` defined in a module called `new.py` in the apps subdirectory.
+When AppDaemon sees the following configuration it will expect to find a class called `NewApp` defined in a module called `new.py` in the apps subdirectory.

 When starting the system for the first time or when reloading an App or Module, the system will log the fact in it's main log.
 It is oftenm the case that there is a problem with th class, maybe a syntax error or some other problem.
 If that is the case, details will be output to the error log allowing the user to remedy the problem and reload.

 ## Steps to writing an App

-1. Create the code in a new or shared module by deriving a class from APPDaemon, add required callbacks and code
+1. Create the code in a new or shared module by deriving a class from AppDaemon, add required callbacks and code
 2. Add the App to the configuration file
 3. There is no number 3 ...